We care passionately about every customer we help

 A director has an obligation to know and understand what the business does and then act legally and appropriately.
 A director can only do that if they do fully understand at what stage the business is at, how it operates, where it is going andwhat the businesses shortcomings are .

 At Brethertons we have developed a TKW (The Knowledge Within) Audit which aims to help directors understand some of the issues that their business may face.
 You can read more about the TKW audit process here.
-The audit is free of charge to Brethertons customers.
+The audit is free of charge to Brethertons clients.

 That’s the sales pitch!